Duncan Macintosh

 Sir Duncan William Macintosh CMG OBE (麥景陶; Scotland, 5 May 1904 - 14 September 1966) He was the first Commissioner of Police in Hong Kong after World War II, in office from 1946 to 1954.
-Before arrived in Hong Kong in 1946, he previously served in Irish and Colonial Malayan Police Forces, and was the Commissioner of Singapore Police Force before World War II.
+Before arriving in Hong Kong in 1946, he previously served in Irish and Colonial Malayan Police Forces, and was the Commissioner of Singapore Police Force before World War II.
 During World War II, he became a prisoner of war and was held in a concentration camp in Singapore by the Imperial Japanese Army.